 Number of downloads

-If you create an MVP of a mobile application, then this is another important metric you should track.
+If you create an agile minimum valuable product of a mobile application, then this is another important metric you should track.
 The principle is simple: the more downloads and launch rates you have, the better.

 Number of active users